 solve() method, then upload it to Gradescope to test it against the autograder.
 Before the deadline, make sure to select your best performance in Gradescope as your submission to be graded.

 Here is your starter code: BlockWorldAgent.zip.
-You may also access it from the course Github repository.

 The starter code contains two files: BlockWorldAgent.py and main.py.
 You will write your agent in BlockWorldAgent.py.
 You may test your agent by running main.py.
 You will only submit BlockWorldAgent.py; you may modify main.py to test your agent with different inputs.

 solve() method will have two parameters: the initial configuration of blocks, and the goal configuration of blocks.
 Configurations will be represented by lists of lists of characters, where each character represents a different block (e.g. “A” would be Block A).
 Within each list, each subsequent block is on top of the previous block in the list; the first block in the list is on the table.
 For example, this list would represent the configuration shown above: two stacks, one with D on B and B on C, and the other with just A:

 There may be up to 26 blocks in a puzzle.
 You may assume that the goal configuration contains all the blocks and only the blocks present in the initial configuration.